NowanIlfideme/yaml-ref-navigator/README.md

 ## Extension Settings

 - `yamlRefNavigator.yamlVersion` : The default YAML document version.
 '1.2' is recommended and default.
+- `yamlRefNavigator.fileExtensions` : The file extensions to consider as YAML documents, e.g. `[".yaml", ".yml"]`
 - `yamlRefNavigator.referencePatterns` : A list of regular expression patterns
   that we will parse as a YAML reference pattern.
 These expressions must have exactly one capture group and not be anchored.
 The default is `"\\$\\{([a-zA-Z0-9_\\-.]+)\\}"` such as `${foo.bar-baz.MyName9}`.